CERTCC/SSVC/doc/md_src_files/060_decision-trees.md

 SSVCv2/Ps:Nm/T:T/U:E/1605040000/
 ```
 For a vulnerability with [no or minor](#public-safety-impact) [*Public Safety Impact*](#public-safety-impact), [total](#technical-impact) [*Technical Impact*](#technical-impact), and [efficient](#utility) [*Utility*](#utility), which was evaluated on Nov 10, 2020.

+While these abbreviated format vectors can be uniquely produced based on a properly formatted JSON object, going from abbreviated form to JSON is not supported.
+Therefore, JSON is the preferred storage and transmission method.

 #### Full JSON format